top of page

 A Quiet Hope to Hold Onto

 If today feels heavy, you do not need to carry eternity all at once.
+Just hold onto this small truth:

 This is not where your story ends.